HazardCreative/RotorHazard-Idle-Race_Handler/README.md

 ## Installation

-Copy the `idle_race_handler` plugin into the `src/server/plugins` directory in your RotorHazard install.
-Start RotorHazard.
+Install through the "Community Plugins" area within RotorHazard.
+Alternately, copy the `idle_race_handler` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.

-If installation is successful, the RotorHazard log will contain the message `Loaded plugin module idle_race_handler` at startup.

 ## Usage